Rajasthan International Folk Festival: Programming

 The festival is planned to provide an open stage to all folk artists and musicians from India as well as from the globe.
 Around 250 musicians and artists from Rajasthan and elsewhere attend this festival.

 International attention

 The festival is supported by UNESCO as a "People's Platform for Creativity and Sustainable Development".
 In 2012 and 2013, Songlines regarded RIFF as one of the best 25 international festivals.

 2013 edition

 The theme of 2013 edition of the festival was the ancient history of the Mehrangarh Fort which was selected as Asia's best fortress by Time.
 The year's featured performances include Afghani rubab player Daud Khan Sadozai, sessions on the culture of Manganiar of Marwar, the Rajasthani artists with Dilshad Khan, and Manu Chao.

 2015 edition

-Jodhpur RIFF celebrated its ninth edition from 23 to 27 October.
-This year Grammy award winners Wouter Kellerman and Yossi Fine performed their music.
+The ninth edition of Jodhpur RIFF was held from 23 to 27 October.
+That year, Grammy Award winners Wouter Kellerman and Yossi Fine performed at the festival.